uribench/software-engineering-handbook/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Philips SW CoE Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [uribench@gmail.com](mailto:uribench@gmail.com).

 ## How Can I Contribute?